azukaar/memory-efficient-object/readme.md

 console.log(test.serialize());

 /*
-    Will display: ╚A╔￿￿￿￿ ￿￿￬x Yann╔╗╚║
+    Will display: ǿ￿￿￬硙慮渁ȃԀ
-    As you can appreciate, this is a much smaller string.
+    As you can appreciate, this is a much smaller string (10 char vs. 150).
 */

 // serialize then unserialize